 AUGUST ON THE VEG PLOT

-Whether you have an allotment, a veggie patch in your garden or just a few containers for growing your own, Ruth McNamee from our Plant Area can guide you through the edible gardening year.
+Whether you have an allotment, a veggie patch in your garden or just a few containers for growing your own.

-Sow Swiss chard and perpetual spinach this month.
+Sow Swiss chard and perpetual spinach.
 You should get a few pickings before the worst weather hits, but the plants stand all winter and put on masses of welcome new growth in the spring.
-Such useful crops to be used all year round.
+Such a useful crop to be used all year round.

 Sow salad crops, turnips and Oriental vegetables, all of which are quick maturing, realising a crop before the cold weather arrives.
 Look out for over wintering onion sets in the garden centres to plant out soon.